Al3zama1/swe-notes/CCNA/17 - Rapid Spanning Tree Protocol (RSTP).md

 ![](./img/backbonefast-1.png)
 * A failure on the SW1-SW2 link is an indirect link failure from SW3's perspective.
 * Lets assume SW2's root port is cut off, so it stops receiving BPDUs from the root bridge (SW1).
 It will then assume it is the root bridge, so it will send it's own BPDUs to SW3.
 * SW3 is now receiving BPDUs from both SW1 and SW2, but SW2's  BPDU are inferior - they have a higher bridge ID.
-Without the BackboneFast functionality, SW3 would just ignore these BPDUs from SW2 until its non-designated port, in classic STP, finally changes to a forwarding state and forwards the superior BPDUs from SW1 to SW2.
-SW2 then accepts SW1 as the Root bridge again.
+Without the BackboneFast functionality, SW3 would just ignore these BPDUs from SW2 until its non-designated port, in classic STP, finally changes to a designated port and forwards the superior BPDUs from SW1 to SW2.
+SW3 will send the superior BPDUs from SW1 as soon as it enters the Listening state.
+SW2 then accepts SW1 as the Root bridge again

 ![](./img/backbonefast-2.png)
 * When SW3 receives SW2's BPDU messages from SW2 claiming to be the root bridge, it will send  a **RLQ Request** to the switch it thinks it is the Root Bridge to verify it is still the Root Bridge.